Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Public vs. Combined Interactions

 First, the Kruskal-Wallis test was applied to discern differences among the reliability classes.
 While we observed statistical differences (p-value of $7.9\cdot10^{-20}$), the magnitude of distinction among reliability classes is more nuanced than in the bias classes (which had a p-value of $1.66\cdot10^{-65}$).
 Further analysis employing the Dunn's test confirmed that the \textit{Reliable} class statistically diverges from the other three.
 The least significant p-value here, $7.63\cdot10^{-8}$, is attributed to the comparison between the \textit{Reliable} and \textit{Unreliable} classes.
 The most significant, on the other hand, emerges from the \textit{Reliable} versus \textit{Most-reliable} comparison with the p-value of $7.05\cdot10^{-15}$.
 Except for these distributions, none of the other pairwise distribution comparisons resulted in statistically significant differences.
 Third, the Mann-Whitney U test reinforced our findings, particularly highlighting the statistical significance when comparing the medians of the \textit{Reliable} class (median of 891) with the others: \textit{Most-unreliable} (1,162), \textit{Unreliable} (1,104), and \textit{Most-reliable} (1,218).
-While all three pairwise comparisons are significant, their p-values range from $8.96\cdot10^{-9}$ (\textit{Reliable} vs. \textit{Unreliable}) to $8.4\cdot10^{-16}$ (\textit{Reliable} vs. \textit{Most-reliable}).
 Finally, we apply bootstrapping to compare the means.
 While only the \textit{Reliable} and \textit{Most-reliable} classes comparison is significant at the 99\% confidence level, we note that all three comparisons against the \textit{Reliable} class are significant at the 95\% confidence level.

-\makeinsight{Comparing to the other reliability classes, the \textit{Reliable} articles demonstrate statistically significant lower interaction values, especially when compared to the \textit{Most-reliable} articles.}
+\keytakeaway{Comparing to the other reliability classes, the \textit{Reliable} articles demonstrate lower interaction values, especially when compared to the \textit{Most-reliable} articles.}